Banana Pudding Cups (Rich, Creamy & Homemade)

-Banana pudding is a Southern classic, but everyone can enjoy this rich and creamy simple banana pudding recipe made from scratch.
+Banana pudding is a Southern classic, but everyone can enjoy these simple, homemade rich and creamy banana pudding cups.
 We’re using fresh ingredients with lots of variations to suit your tastes.

 4 banana pudding cups with baby flowers in front of cups

 I have been making banana cream pies for a long time.
 It’s one of my husband’s all-time favorite desserts.
-And now Jenna’s son’s too.
+And now my grandson’s too.

-This year, I decided to try the same recipe in cups for their birthdays (one day apart).
-Big success.
-Single servings are pretty and so easy to serve.
+Several years ago, I decided to try the same recipe in cups for their birthdays (one day apart).
+It was a big success and now a new birthday tradition.

-Bottom line: If you’re looking for old fashioned comfort food, a sweet treat or a delicious dessert with fresh bananas and homemade pudding that every banana lover will adore, look no further.
-A banana cream pie turned single.
+Bottom line: If you’re looking for old-fashioned comfort food, a sweet treat or a delicious dessert with fresh bananas and homemade pudding that every banana lover will adore, this simple banana pudding recipe will do the trick.

 What to expect